erxichen/cover-letter/README.md

 I am proficient in accounting software, including but not limited to, MS Excel, Word, PowerPoint, and various other tax and accounting related software.
 Proactive, hardworking, and team-oriented, I am eager to apply my well-rounded skills and proven track record of professional achievements to this position at {{{COMPANY}}}.

-Going to Spain as an exchange student and coming to the United States to pursue a master's degree in accounting are major turning points in my life, forcing me to step out of my comfort zone.

 Thank you for taking your time to review the enclosed resume.
 I look forward to discussing with you more opportunities I can bring to {{{COMPANY}}}.

 Sincerely,